 It is generally recognized that there are significant benefits gained through inter-force cooperation.
-This includes: economies of scale; access to specialized equipment, training and personnel; and, increased effectiveness in addressing criminal activity that affects more than one community.
-A number of integrated teams have been developed in the CRD showing the high level of cooperation among the forces and the common goal of effective policing.
-This has been further enhanced by including experts from non-police agencies in the areas of mental health and social work.
-This has led to a holistic approach to areas such as domestic violence cases and persons with mental health or addiction issues.
+This includes economies of scale, access to specialized equipment, training, personnel, and increased effectiveness in addressing criminal activity that affects more than one community.
+Several integrated teams have been developed in the CRD, showing the high level of cooperation among the forces and the common goal of effective policing.
+This has been further enhanced by including experts from non-police agencies in the areas of mental health and social work, which has led to a holistic approach to areas such as domestic violence cases and persons with mental health or addiction issues.
 The CRD is well served by these integrated units and the Oak Bay Police Department is proud to be a partner.

-The Integrated Mobile Crisis Response Team (I.M.C.R.T.) is team of eight professionals that include psychiatric nurses, social programs officers, youth and child clinicians and police officers.
+The Integrated Mobile Crisis Response Team (I.M.C.R.T.) consists of eight professionals, including psychiatric nurses, social programs officers, youth and child clinicians and police officers.
 The team assists our department in dealing with crisis response incidents involving individuals suffering from a mental illness.
-This interdisciplinary response ensures that appropriate information is shared in a timely manner ensuring safety for the officers attending the situation and those that they are dealing with to resolve the issue.
+This interdisciplinary response ensures that appropriate information is shared in a timely manner, ensuring safety for the officers attending the situation and those that they are dealing with to resolve the issue.
 This team has the ability and resources to assist with all age groups and has the expertise and training to assist with the full spectrum of crises caused by mental health issues and addictions.

 The Oak Bay Police Department currently contributes $18,175 to participate in this unit (2020).

-The Integrated Road Safety Unit, more commonly known as IRSU, was formed in 2004 and is made up of fifteen traffic enforcement officers from the RCMP and Municipal Police agencies across the Capital Regional District.
+The Integrated Road Safety Unit, more commonly known as IRSU, was formed in 2004 and comprises fifteen traffic enforcement officers from the RCMP and Municipal Police agencies across the Capital Regional District.

 The Oak Bay Police Department currently has one officer seconded full time to the Integrated Road Safety Unit.
-This position is fully funded by the Province of British Columbia.
+The Province of British Columbia fully funds this position.

-The main responsibilities of the MYST officer are:
+The primary responsibilities of the MYST officer are:

-- Gathering of Criminal Intelligence on the activities of the child sex workers and the activities of the pimps who exploit children.
+- Gathering of criminal intelligence on the activities of the child sex workers and the pimps who exploit children.

-- Supporting the youth at risk and their families.
+- Supporting youth at risk and their families.

-- Monitoring youth court when possible, as well as assisting the at risk youths through the court process.
+- Monitoring youth court when possible, as well as assisting at-risk youth through the court process.

 The Oak Bay Police Department contributed $7,833 to participate in this unit in 2019.